jojo157/Delightful-Penguins/README.md

 ### Version Control

 - [Git](https://git-scm.com/) was used as a version control system.
-This following commands were used:
+The following commands were used:
   - git add filename
     - This command adds the file to the staging area.
   - git commit -m "commit message"